The Petrochemical and Refinery Industry and Asbestos

 Think You Were Exposed to Asbestos at Work?

-If you’ve worked at any of the above listed or similar trades, have been diagnosed with lung cancer (or other asbestos-caused condition), and believe it was from exposure at the workplace, you could be entitled to financial compensation from the companies responsible for the exposure.
+If you’ve worked in the petrochemical refinery industry or at any of the above listed or similar trades, have been diagnosed with lung cancer (or other asbestos-caused condition), and believe it was from exposure at the workplace, you could be entitled to financial compensation from the companies responsible for the exposure.

 Once you’ve received a diagnosis, talk with an experienced attorney about the details of your potential legal case.
 You could use the money to help pay for cancer treatment, loss of job due to illness, family support, and other costs associated with developing a debilitating illness.